rust-lang/rust-forge/src/triagebot/review-queue-tracking.md

 # Review queue tracking

-Triagebot supports more advanced tracking of reviewers' workload in the `rust-lang` repository.
+Triagebot supports more advanced tracking of reviewers' workload in the `rust-lang/rust` repository.
 It tracks how many "relevant" pull requests are assigned to each reviewer, and allows reviewers to configure maximum capacity of such PRs, and also if they want to be automatically assigned or not.

-This pages describes how the review queue works and how you can interact with `triagebot` on Zulip to configure and examine the review queue.
+This page describes how the review queue works and how you can interact with `triagebot` on Zulip to configure and examine the review queue.

 ## Configuration